What is Politics?

 8) We concluded by the suggestion that there are two divergent conceptions of what is politics...

 a) the utopian 'rationalist' view: political activity in pursuit of an ideological (theory - abstract reason-derived) programme

-b) the non-utopian 'being reasonable' view: an activity of governing - of keeping a difficult tumultuous in balance by good careful decision-making (policy - police/polis) and being adaptive to changing circumstance rather than simply pursuing the 'vision' come what may.
+b) the non-utopian 'being reasonable' view: an activity of governing - of keeping a difficult tumult in balance by good careful decision-making (policy - police/polis) and being adaptive to changing circumstance rather than simply pursuing the 'vision' come what may.

 The modern word ‘political’ derives from the Greek politikos, ‘of, or pertaining to, the polis’.
 (The Greek term polis will be translated here as ‘city-state’.
 It is also translated as ‘city’ or ‘polis’, or simply anglicized as ‘polis’.
 City-states were relatively small and cohesive units, in which political, religious, and cultural concerns were intertwined.

 As an opening intuition: we may draw a distinction between: